Salad-Preneur Shenaz Haveliwala On The Journey From Her Epilepsy Diagnosis To ‘Le Garden’

-In our long conversation, she shared her experiences, struggles, and opened up on how her family and friends became her strength, and instilled in her the spirit to live a confident life.
+In our long conversation, she talked about her experiences, her struggles, and opened up on how her family and friends gave her the strength to live a confident life.

-So what is she doing today?
-Well, it’s been 12 years, and Shenaz has come a long way from completing a masters degree in commerce to being a commercial artist, to becoming an entrepreneur, teaching children with epilepsy, and to watering her passion for salad and gardening in the form of ‘Le Garden’ in Mumbai.
-And if you’d meet her, you will see a driven young woman, who is running her own salad company, and living a seizure-fear-free life!
+So what is Shenaz doing today?
+Well, it’s been 12 years, and Shenaz has come a long way from completing a masters degree in commerce, to being a commercial artist, an entrepreneur, teaching children with epilepsy, and also nurturing her passion for salad and gardening in the form of ‘Le Garden’ in Mumbai.
+And if you meet her today, you will see a driven young woman, who is running her own salad company, and living a life free from the fear of seizures!

 Wish to know more about Shenaz’ journey?
 Read on:

-May I begin with asking you to share with me a little about the time you were diagnosed with epilepsy?
+Tell me a little about the time when you were diagnosed with epilepsy?